giacomoratta/plaax-nodejs/docs/PROJECT_PLAN.md

 #### THE PROJECT (basics): MVP1-backend
 - (wip) create api layer (focus on the basic features of task manager)
 - (done) add pino logger for the code (suppress on tests)
-- add logger for api requests (pino? as middleware?) (suppress on tests)
+- (done) add logger for api requests (pino? as middleware?) (suppress on tests)
-- local-dev env. with server
+- (done) local-dev env. with server
-  - nodemon
-  - containerized
+  - (done) containerized
-  - script for cleaning docker stuff from this project
+  - (done) script for cleaning docker stuff from this project
-  - simulate api with remote dynamodb connection
+  - (done) simulate api with remote dynamodb connection
-  - add sql-db (mysql) locally?
-  - add no-sql-db (dynamodb?) locally?

 #### DEPLOYMENT ON AWS AS SERVERLESS
 - (done) deploy on AWS as DEV environment